 In Memory of this special lady who died this day in 1994 we're raising a toast with a Jackie O's Rose.

 Vietnam's national hero Ho Chi Minh was born on this day in 1890.
-And, even though his will specifically stated that he did not want the Lenin treatment, his pickled body remains on display in downtown Hanoi to be venerated by the faithful, and his serenely bearded face is display on bank notes both sides of the parallel.
+And, even though his will specifically stated that he did not want the Lenin treatment, his pickled body remains on display in downtown Hanoi to be venerated by the faithful, and his serenely bearded face is displayed on banknotes both sides of the parallel.

 Ho Chi Minh began his revolutionary career in the hospitality industry, working as a waiter in a Paris bistro.
 He would serve years in prison for his political philosophy.

-During World War II, he worked closely, if clandestinely, with the USA for Vietnamese independence when Japan and French forces collaborating with the Nazis occupied his country.
+During World War II, he worked closely, if clandestinely, with the USA for Vietnamese independence when Japanese forces collaborating with the Nazis occupied his country.

 As huge fans of the beautiful country of Vietnam, we are toasting Uncle Ho with a Hoa Sua.
 This is one of our own creations, for a cooking school in Vietnam.